There are lots of good reasons to compost.

 Continue this process making sure to scoop out compost once there is more soil than scraps into a smaller plastic container for distribution and start again!
 You can also stack containers on top of one another, as long as you create the holes on both the top and bottom.
 You can give this soil as a gift, use it for small indoor plants or sprinkle it on your lawn.

 On my Instagram and Facebook pages I have demonstrated several times my various composting systems used at Up On The Rooftop Balcony.
 Do take a look and don't let living in a small space deter you from making your own compost through your own household waste.
 Neighbours are often only too happy to donate their scraps to you too!
+Your spent potting mix can be mixed into your composting bin.

 On the Balcony, I use the HungryBin Worm farm system.